EpiphanySoft/assertly-sinon/docs/words/throw.md

     // All calls threw an exception:
     expect(spy).to.always.throw();

-    // Same as above
+    // Same as above:
     expect(spy).to.only.throw();

-    // All calls threw an error with this substring in the message: expect(spy).to.always.throw('Bad things happened');
+    // All calls threw an error with this substring in the message (any normal
+    // returns will be a failure):
+    expect(spy).to.always.throw('Bad things happened');

-    // All calls that threw an error had this substring in the message: expect(spy).to.only.throw('Bad things happened');
+    // All calls that threw an error had this substring in the message (normal
+    // returns are ignored):
+    expect(spy).to.only.throw('Bad things happened');